Refinitiv/refinitiv-ui/documents/src/pages/elements/search-field.md

 ## Input validation
 `ef-search-field` has validation logic similar to a [native input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/search).
 When a user types an invalid value into the control, error style will be shown to notify the user.

 You can call `reportValidity()` to trigger the validation anytime and it will set error style if input is invalid.
-In case that the input is initialised with an invalid value and you need to show the error style, you must call `reportValidity()` once the input is defined on the page.
+In case that the input is initially or programmatically set to an invalid value, you must call `reportValidity()` to show the error style.
+Make sure that the element has been defined before calling the method.

 Whenever input is invalid, the `error` attribute will be added to the element.
 You can use the `error` property to check whether input is currently in the error state or not.